TKOaly/user-service/README.md

 4. Run `yarn test` to run unit & API tests.
 Run `yarn browser-test` to run E2E tests.
 5. Run `yarn start` or `yarn watch``

+### Updating package-lock.json for production

+The Dockerfile uses npm (and our very specific `package-lock.json` configuration).
+Make sure to run `npm install` before pushing, if you have new dependencies.

 ## Pushing to TKO-äly's Docker registry

 1. Clone the repo